gardhr/cosi/README.md

 ## Status

-I try not to make any breaking changes but of course at this early stage of development that does happen from time to time.
-At present Cosi seems pretty stable however so that shouldn't be too much a problem in the future.
+I try not to make any breaking changes but of course at such an early stage of development it does happen sometimes.
+At this point however Cosi does seem pretty stable and that probably won't be too much a problem in the future.
 So enjoy!

 ## POSIX support